-New York State Public Health Law 2165 requires that all students who were born on or after Jan.
-1, 1957 who plan to register for at least 6 or more credits in courses such as independent study, study group or residency, provide the college with proof of immunization against measles, mumps and rubella, or obtain an exemption for religious or medical reasons.
+NYS Public Health Law 2165 requires that all students who were born on or after Jan.
+1, 1957, who plan to register for at least 6 or more credits in courses such as independent study, study group or residency, provide the college with proof of immunization against measles, mumps and rubella, or obtain an exemption for religious or medical reasons.
 All students who meet this requirement will not be able to register for courses without proof of immunization.
-According to the New York State Department of Health, students registered for online courses only and who do not meet at one of our locations across the state do not have to comply with these requirements.

-New York State Public Health Law 2167 requires colleges and universities to distribute information about meningococcal disease and vaccination to all students, regardless of age, and maintain a meningitis vaccination record and/or response for each student.
+NYS Public Health Law 2167 requires colleges and universities to distribute information about meningococcal disease and vaccination to all students, regardless of age, and maintain a meningitis vaccination record and/or response for each student.

-Complete and return the Student Immunization Record Form (PDF 68kB)
+Review, complete and return the Student Immunization Record Form (PDF 80kB)

 Information about Meningococcal Meningitis